NullDev/nulldev.org/blog/posts/why-nns-are-not-blackboxes.md

 * And we then use backpropagation to compute gradients efficiently.

-So the reason “why this weight” is literally:
+So the reason "why this weight" is literally:
 **because it reduces the loss better than other weights.**

 The weights are the solution to a constrained optimization problem.
 Emergent features aren't mysterious.
 They are the inevitable product of minimizing error under the given data. <br>